A 4D asymptotically flat rotating black hole solution including supertraslation correction: Asymptotically flat rotating black hole solution in the supertranslated coordinate

-In the previous subsection, we have obtained metrices for a Schwarzschild black hole solution in the $\varepsilon^1$-order supertranslated Schwarzschid coordinate system as in (\ref{rsso}).
-In this subsection, we obtain a rotating black hole solution in the supertranslated BL coordinate system with the linear order $\varepsilon$ and $a$, which can be done by replacing the coordinate $\varphi$ in (\ref{rsso}) to $\phi$ according to in (\ref{rsso}).
-Performing it actually, we can obtain a black hole spacetime solution with the $a^1$-orders black hole rotation in the $\varepsilon^1$-order supertranslated Schwarzschild, BL, coordinate system as follows:
+In the previous subsection, we obtained metrices for a Schwarzschild black hole solution in the $\varepsilon^1$-order supertranslated Schwarzschild coordinate system as in (\ref{rsso}).
+In this subsection, we extend this construction to a rotating black hole solution in the supertranslated BL coordinate system with the linear order $\varepsilon$ and $a$.
+For this purpose, we revert $\varphi$ in (\ref{rsso}) denoted using the frame-dragging technique (\ref{wvcuqq}).
+Finally, we can obtain the following:

 where $J_{MN}$ are given using $j_{\mu\nu}$ and $\Theta$ as